Pietro Figlioli

-Pietro Figlioli (born 29 May 1984) is an Italian water polo player.
+Pietro Figlioli (born 29 May 1984) is an Italian professional water polo player.
 He competed for Australia at the 2004 and 2008 Olympics and for Italy in 2012 and 2016 and won two medals for Italy.
 He also won the world title in 2011.
 In 2012 he received the Gold Collar of Sporting Merit from the Italian Olympic Committee.

 Personal life

 Figlioli was born in Brazil, but his family moved to Australia when he was three years old.
 His father José Fiolo is a former Olympic swimmer.
 Figlioli is married to Laura and has sons Lorenzo and Matteo.